davidlidebrandt/milestone-project-2/README.md

 ## Testing

-All of the testing in the project was done manually, the main way of doing so was to use the console log and printing out corresponding values during certain parts of the execution of the code.
+All of the testing of the functions and features of the game was done manually, the main way of doing so was to use the console log and printing out corresponding values during certain parts of the execution of the code.
 A lot of testing was also done by just trying out the different functions and seeing if they worked correctly.
 By clicking the cards in different orders many bugs and errors in the logic were found which helped a lot.